onlydustxyz/marketplace-frontend/provisioning/README.md

 No, only secrets should live in 1Password.
 It is the same distinction between `vars` and `sensitive_vars` in the `heroku_config`.
 If your config lives in `vars`, then put it directly in the `template.tfvars`.
 If it lives in `sensitive_vars`, put it in `1Password`.

+## Design choices

+### Overridable variables

+Some variables have a default value, and can be overridden if provided in the Terraform Cloud workspace.

+For example, the `github_base_url` defaults to `https://${var.environment}.gateway.onlydust.xyz/github/`, but can be overridden in the `production` workspace on Terraform Cloud to `https://gateway.onlydust.xyz/github/`.